Parent's Guide to Internet Safety

 Good Digital parenting - Useful article that provides parents with safety tips for online usage.

-Internet Safety Tips for Parents - Common sense tips and information for parents about being safe online.
+Internet Safety Tips for Parents (PDF) - Common sense tips and information for parents about being safe online.

 Facebook Safety 101